Lab 02 Data Wrangling for Dataframes

 4 points

-We are going to use the sale price data to understand the most important theorem in statistics, Central Limit Theorem (CLT).
-I highly recommend this video from 3Blue1Brown to understand CLT.
+We are going to use the sale price data to understand one of the most important theorems in statistics, Central Limit Theorem (CLT).
+I highly recommend the visualization and this video from 3Blue1Brown to understand CLT.

 # filter transactions after 2020 in Bellevue